Croatia: Railways

-The construction of 2.4-kilometre-long Pelješac Bridge, the biggest infrastructure project in Croatia connects the two-halves of Dubrovnik-Neretva County and shortens the route from the West to the Pelješac peninsula and the islands of Korčula and Lastovo by more than 32 km.
-The construction of the Pelješac Bridge started in July 2018 after Croatian road operator Hrvatske ceste (HC) signed a 2.08 billion kuna deal for the works with a Chinese consortium led by China Road and Bridge Corporation (CRBC).
-The project was co-financed by the European Union with €357 million.
-The construction was completed in July 2022.

 Aviation

-There are international airports in Dubrovnik, Osijek, Pula, Rijeka, Split, Zadar, and Zagreb.
-The largest and busiest is Franjo Tuđman Airport in Zagreb.
+Airports in Croatia are located and serves Dubrovnik, Osijek, Pula, Rijeka, Split, Zadar, and Zagreb.
+The largest and busiest is Franjo Tuđman Airport in Zagreb, followed by Saint Jerome Airport in Split, Ruđer Bošković Airport in Dubrovnik and Zadar Airport in Zadar, with annual passenger numbers exceeding one million respectively.
+Croatian airports in terms of passenger arrivals recorded more than 10 million tourists in 2018, 11 million in 2019 and 2023, 13 million in 2024.
+Airports in Croatia welcomed more than 14 million passengers in 2025.

+As of 2024, Croatian flag-carrier Croatia Airlines expanded its international network by introducing direct flights from Zagreb to Tirana, Berlin, and Stockholm.
+Additionally, the airline launched services connecting Hamburg to Zagreb starting 1 July 2024.
 In July 2024, the airline took delivery of its first Airbus A220-300 aircraft, marking the beginning of a transition to a more modern and efficient fleet.
 This initiative includes the acquisition of 13 A220-300 and two A220-100 aircraft, aiming to enhance operational efficiency with 25% lower fuel consumption and reduced emissions.
-As of 2024, Croatia Airlines expanded its international network by introducing direct flights from Zagreb to Tirana, Berlin, and Stockholm.
-Additionally, the airline launched services connecting Hamburg to Zagreb starting 1 July 2024.
+Other airlines operating and providing private flight services in Croatia include ETF Airways, Fly Air41 Airways, Trade Air, Air Pannonia, and Jung Sky.

 Ports

 The busiest cargo seaport is the Port of Rijeka.
-The busiest passenger ports are Split and Zadar.
-Many minor ports serve ferries connecting numerous islands and coastal cities with ferry lines to several cities in Italy.
-The largest river port is Vukovar, located on the Danube, representing the nation's outlet to the Pan-European transport corridor VII.
+The busiest passenger ports are Port of Split, Port of Dubrovnik and Zadar.
+Port of Ploče serves as Croatia’s second-largest cargo seaport and functions as the primary maritime gateway for the economic hinterland of neighboring Bosnia and Herzegovina.
+Jadrolinija is the largest and primary maritime transport and ferry company in Croatia, connecting Croatian islands with Croatian mainland.
+In addition to its domestic coastal routes, Jadrolinija provides international passenger services across the Adriatic Sea to the Italian ports of Bari and Ancona.
+Many minor ports serve ferries connecting numerous islands and coastal cities with ferry lines.
+The largest river port is port of Vukovar, located on the Danube in Vukovar, representing the nation's outlet to the Pan-European transport corridor VII.